-It will be possible to attend, on the spot, the performance Bombard of the Vietnamese artist Kimvi Nguyen.
-In the performance the artist works, through the body and the energy of his breath (until to the point of exhaustion) gives a representation and elaboration of the mourning of war: she will inflate many balloons to fill an entire bunker room, and with an allegorical explosion, evocative of shots and bombings, she will evoke the historical memory of the shots and explosions, in an attempt to exorcise the fear and the trauma.
+It will be possible to attend, al 17.00 hours, on the spot, the performance Bombard of the artist Kimvi Nguyen.
+She will evoke the historical memory of the shots and explosions, in an attempt to exorcise the fear and the trauma.
 The performance explores the contrasting themes of war, protection, shelter and the unknown.

 The performance will perhaps allow to exorcise the fear of the explosion through the familiarization with common objects evoking the lightness of childhood; however, where the child is afraid of bursting balloons, the adult fears the possible atomic disaster.
 As the poet William Wordsworth would have written “The child is the father of the man”.

 The bunker hosting the exhibition, built during the Second World War, to give shelter to the citizens of Udine following the continuous aerial bombardment, becomes an integral part of the installations themselves, a frame that penetrates into the images projected with its bare aesthetic, albeit sounding, with a reverberating sound .